Differentially Private Topological Data Analysis: Simulation Studies

 The simulation is based on the example in Figure \ref{fig: two clusters}, which has two circles at the origin $(1.5,1.5)$ and $(-1.5,-1.5)$ whose radii are 1.5 and 1 respectively.
 Each circle consists of 200 observations of uniformly generated points along the boundary of the circle.
 There is one more point in the middle of the circles for (i-2) and (ii-2).
 When inducing the Vietoris-Rips diagrams, the maximum filtration scale is specified as 3.
 All analyses are based on 500 sampled data sets, and we apply the privacy mechanism for each replication.

 Figure~\ref{simul:replicates} illustrates the outputs of the exponential mechanism as $\ep$ and $n$ are varied.
-Each panel in the figure is drawn based on the 500 reporting private diagrams that illustrate the shape of private diagrams' distribution.
+To reflect the variation of diagrams, we consider 500 replicated data sets.
+Our exponential algorithm is independently applied to each data set, and the algorithm reports the final diagram only.
+By repeating this procedure for all 500 replicates, we obtain the 500 reporting private diagrams.
+Each panel in Figure~\ref{simul:replicates} is drawn based on the 500 private diagrams that illustrate the shape of private diagrams' distribution.
 As expected, the variability in the privatized persistence diagrams becomes smaller as either $\epsilon$ or $n$ becomes larger.

 The overall tendency in terms of the bottleneck distance is exhibited in Figure~\ref{simul:one_sens}.
-Note the x-axis is written in the log scale.
+Note that the x-axis is written in the log scale.
 Gray areas in the panel show 95\% point-wise quantile intervals of the bottleneck distance between the non-private diagram and its private one.
 Figure~\ref{simul:one_sens} depicts that both $\ep$ and $n$ in the log scale have an approximately linear relationship to the log-bottleneck distance as shaded areas decently contain the red dotted lines e.g., $\log \db (\mathcal{P}(D),\cdot) \approx -\log n + c$ with some constant $c$.
 These results heuristically support that $d_B(\mathcal(P)_{DP},\mathcal{P}(D))=\tilde O_p(1/(n\ep))$ (considering $\ell$ to be fixed).